A Bit About Chaz

 Chaz has found a true passion for being on the creative side of theatre.
 Chaz's Broadway choreography credits include: Gypsy of the Year for Broadway Cares/Equity Fights AIDS (New Amsterdam Theatre), Broadway Backwards for The LGBTQ Center (Al Hirschfeld Theatre), and Chaz created the first-ever Red Bucket Tribute for BCEFA's inaugural Red Bucket Follies in 2018.

-Chaz joins the esteemed faculty at the University of Cincinnati's College-Conservatory of Music [CCM] in Fall 2023.
-He will be an Assistant Professor Educator of Dance & Musical Theatre.
+Chaz joined the esteemed faculty at the University of Cincinnati's College-Conservatory of Music [CCM] in Fall 2023 as an Assistant Professor Educator of Dance & Musical Theatre.
 Chaz made his CCM directorial debut with The 25th Annual Putnam County Spelling Bee in November 2023.

 Chaz has served on Faculty at Broadway Dance Center and Steps on Broadway in New York City since 2015.
 Chaz has served on the faculty of Celebrity Conventions and Industry Integrity, traveling the country bringing Musical Theatre dance, and Tap to thousands of students per year.
 Chaz has also taught for Tada Youth Theater, Broadway Donation, Dancers Responding to AIDS, Dancers Against Cancer, Broadway Workshop, The Broward Center, Arena Stage, The Smith Center, Orpheum Theatre, Disney on Broadway, BroadwayCon, Broadway Connection, Stage Door Connection, The Broadway Collective and Inside Broadway.